How to read a blockchain explorer

 Has this ever happened to you?

-You sent some BTC from one wallet to another.
+You send some BTC from one wallet to another.
 The coins disappear from wallet A but don't reappear in wallet B. You're feeling cold beads of sweat trickling down your spine.
 You run for help to the support team of wallets A and B only to get a short reply from an indifferent chatbot – 'Here's a link to your transaction on the blockchain.
 Please check the status there'.

 Brilliant, and now what?